 The Minset map for the Mkhambathini municipal area hosts different biodiversity priority areas, with the light green areas being biodiversity priority 1 areas where they are depicted towards the north of the N3 and scattered areas towards the south forming a decisive majority.
 Biodiversity priority 3 areas are found towards the far north and central portions of the municipality with scattered patches towards the south depicted in yellow.
 Large areas of Transformed land are found in the central areas indicated in red.
-Groundwater vulnerability depicts the vulnerability of groundwater in the Mkhambathini Municipal area, and clearly shows that the vulnerability of the larger area of the municipality is classified as being very low.
-Only in the southern areas of the municipality is the vulnerability slightly higher, being classified as being medium to low.
+Groundwater vulnerability depicts the vulnerability of groundwater in the Mkhambathini Municipal area, and clearly shows that the vulnerability of the larger area of the municipality is the vulnerability slightly higher, being classified as being medium to low.
 Small, scattered areas around the borders in the central and northern parts of the municipality are also classified as medium to low.